osisoft/Edge-Data-Store-Docs/content/sds/sds-types.md

 ### `InterpolationMode`

 `InterpolationMode` is assigned when the property of the event should be interpolated in a specific way that differs from the interpolation mode of the SdsType. `InterpolationMode` is only applied to a property that is not part of the index.
-If the `InterpolationMode` is not set, the property inherits the `IntepolationMode` of the SdsType.
+If the `InterpolationMode` is not set, the property inherits the `InterpolationMode` of the SdsType.

-An SdsType with the `InterpolationMode` set to `Discrete` cannot have a property with an `InteroplationMode`.
+An SdsType with the `InterpolationMode` set to `Discrete` cannot have a property with an `InterpolationMode`.
 For more information on interpolation of events, see [Interpolation](xref:ReadCharacteristics#interpolation).

 ### `UOM`